amd/ryzen-ai-documentation/docs/inst.rst

 #########################

 .. note::
-   An update was made the the RyzenAI 1.3 release package.
+   An update was made the RyzenAI 1.3 release package.
 AMD recommends downloading and installing this newer version (ref: ryzen-ai-rt-1.3.0.1-20241217.msi) and replacing any installation based on the previous packages

 ************************
 Supported Configurations